Mature Masculine

 The Road of Ashes

 There are two kinds of descent.
-Katabasis is the dramatic fall—sudden catastrophe that strips away illusions in one blow.
-The road of ashes is slower: the gradual accumulation of ordinary disappointments.
+Katabasis is the dramatic fall: sudden catastrophe that strips away illusions in one blow.
+The road of ashes is slower, a gradual accumulation of ordinary disappointments.

-Traditional cultures gave young men "ashes time"—a period of lying in cinders, doing nothing, letting the grandiose child die before the mature man could emerge.
+Traditional cultures gave young men "ashes time," a period of lying in cinders, doing nothing, letting the grandiose child die before the mature man can emerge.
 Modern men rarely get this.
-We're expected to stay productive.
-To hustle through pain.
+We are expected to stay productive, to hustle through pain.

-But grief won't be rushed.
-The man who skips ashes time remains inflated—succeeding externally while staying a boy internally.
+Grief will not be rushed.
+The man who skips ashes time remains inflated, succeeding externally while staying a boy internally.
 The way out is not around grief but through it.

 The Body's Grief